socialimpactlab/socialimpactlab.github.io/blog/_posts/2017-12-12-what-happened-part-i.md

 Help us build the first digital prototype.
 Go to [BetterBox.tech](http://www.BetterBox.tech) and leave us your email, answer one question and get a free PDF resource outlining the three main strategies for disseminating content on basic phones!
 And we'll be back in January with BetterBox.

 Thank you for reading.
-Check out part II next Tuesday, on our blog.
+Check out part II [here](http://simlab.org/blog/2017/12/19/what-happened-part-ii/).